You are here

 Maintains public relations with livestock industry to promote understanding and compliance with livestock identification laws and regulations;

-Writes clear and concise inspection and investigation reports;
+Writes clear and concise inspection documents;

 Performs other duties as required.